-- The admission annotation on the I-94 or I-95 document determines the noncitizen's status. - The Provision of Law annotated on the I-688A determines the noncitizen's status. - The Provision of Law annotated on the I-766 determines the noncitizen's status. - NOTE A participant with the Provision of Law Code C08 on the I-766 is pending asylum approval.
-The participant is a nonqualified noncitizen unless the participant has a prior qualifying status that is verified.
+- The admission annotation on the I-94 or I-95 document determines the noncitizen's status. - The Provision of Law annotated on the I-688B Employment Authorization card determines the noncitizen's status.

+• The Provision of Law annotated on the I-766 Employment Authorization card determines the noncitizen's status.